If you can’t find the answer to your question below, please contact us by clicking here.

+The afternoon swim is only available to campers who registered for the full day ‘swim’ option.
+It is a fun, leisure swim fully supervised by camp staff & pool lifeguards but is subject to availability, ratios & regulations (some locations may not swim every day).
 There are no formal lessons provided.
-The swim is fully supervised by cap staff & pool lifeguards but is subject to availability, ratios & regulations (some locations may not swim every day).
 Campers may be required to rotate or share swim time at certain pools.
-Supervised activities for non-swimming campers will depend on the makeup of the group.
 For any swim concerns, see the onsite Supervisor.

 What do you do in case of rain or inclement weather?